 Thomas Gent was born of humble birth in 1693 and throughout his lifetime published more than sixty works.
-He saw great success but also criticism, known for producing ‘primitive’ woodcuts but also valuable local histories of Hull, York and Ripon that contain examples of personal observation and research that are not noted anywhere else.
-Alongside our project we hope to share the story of a life shaped by the letterpress community of York and, as Gent once preserved the history of the city and its surrounding areas, we in turn believe it is fitting to secure his life alongside the reproduction of his press today.
+He saw great success but also criticism, as he was known for producing ‘primitive’ woodcuts but also local histories of Hull, York and Ripon that contain examples of personal observation and research not noted anywhere else.
+Gent once preserved the history of the city and its surrounding areas therefore, alongside our project to establish a print studio, we believe it is fitting to share the story of a life shaped by the letterpress community of York.

 4th May 1693: Gent was born in Dublin, Ireland, to English parents.

-1707: At age 15 he began as a printer’s apprentice in Dublin.
+1707: At the age of 15 he became a printer’s apprentice in Dublin.
 He was mistreated by his master, Mr Powell, and entered into a relationship with one of Powell’s servants.

-1710: Taking inspiration from a schoolfellow who intended to travel to England, Gent decided to flee from the various issues of his apprenticeship; only serving half the time.
-Having one shilling, three penny loaves and his best suit, he moved around England, settling in London.
+1710: Taking inspiration from a schoolfellow who intended to travel to England, Gent decided to flee from his apprenticeship (having only served half the time).
+With one shilling, three penny loaves and his best suit, he moved to England and settled in London.

-20th April 1714: Gent began the long journey from London to York; it took six days as the majority of the trip was taken on foot.
-The printing business was located in the Coffee Yard, Stonegate and on arrival Gent notes how ‘the door was opened by the head-maiden, who is now my dear spouse.’
+20th April 1714: Gent began the long journey from London to York and it took six days as the majority of the trip was taken on foot.
+The printing business was located in Coffee Yard, Stonegate and on arrival Gent noted how ‘the door was opened by the head-maiden, who is now my dear spouse.’
 The woman was Alice Guy, a servant of John White at the time.

-1716: In this year Gent visited Ireland for the last time, to fulfil his parents’ wish of seeing him before they died.
-His correspondence with Alice Guy details the end of their relationship due to Gent’s work and location and he even wrote that she must give up hope of his ability ‘to fulfil those tender engagements that had passed between them.’
-After returning to England and briefly working for another business he returned to Midwinter – by which time he had also earned enough money at this point to purchase his own pica font, albeit second hand, and his own small press.
+1716: In this year Gent visited Ireland for the last time and saw his parents before they died.
+His correspondence with Alice Guy details problems with their relationship due to Gent’s work and location, and he even wrote that she must give up hope of his ability ‘to fulfil those tender engagements that had passed between them.’
+After returning to England, and briefly working for another business, he returned to Midwinter.
+He had also earned enough money at this point to purchase his own pica font, albeit second hand, and his own small press.

-1724: Gent moved to York permanently to marry Alice Guy, who had been recently widowed by Charles Bourne (the grandson of John White, who had inherited the York printing business in 1721).
-Gent and Guy married at the Church of St Peters in December and through this marriage Gent became the owner of the printing business.
+1724: Gent moved to York permanently to marry Alice Guy, who had been widowed by Charles Bourne (the grandson of John White, who had inherited the York printing business in 1721).
+Thomas Gent and Alice Guy married at the Church of St Peters in December, and through this marriage Gent became the owner of the printing business.

 1730: Gent expanded his printing business and published his own History of York, which gained 170 subscribers.

-Winter 1739: The Great Frost turned all the rivers in York to ice and Gent extended his printing business and set up a press on the River Ouse (revealing the origins of our decision to name ‘Thin Ice Press’).
-Gent writes how…
+Winter 1739: The Great Frost turned all the rivers of York into ice and Gent set up a press on the River Ouse (revealing the origins behind the name ‘Thin Ice Press’).
+Gent wrote about his experience:

 ‘The frost having been extremely intense, the rivers became so frozen that I printed names upon the ice.
 It was a dangerous spot on the south side of the bridge where I first up, as it were, a new kind of press, only a roller wrapt with blankets.

-The event got many spectators, but the crackling ice as Gent printed caused the audience to flee.
+The event received many spectators, but the crackling ice soon caused the audience to flee.

-1742: Fragility was soon seen in other areas as the competition from other printers in York caused a decline in Gent’s business.
-He began to quarrel with his landlord and was evicted from the Coffee Yard, so moved his business to Petergate, using a house he had purchased years earlier.
+1742: Fragility was soon seen in other areas of his life, as the competition between other printers in York quickly caused a decline in Gent’s business.
+He began to quarrel with his landlord and was evicted from the Coffee Yard, so moved his business to Petergate and used a house he had purchased years earlier.

 1st April 1761: Alice Guy died.

-1762: From this point his work began to decline as he published A History of the East Window of York Minster and the pamphlet “Historical Delights” but both were received negatively and said to be not at the standard of Gent’s previous work.
+1762: His work began to decline.
+He published A History of the East Window of York Minster and the pamphlet “Historical Delights” but both received negative reviews and were said to be not at the standard of Gent’s previous work.

 19th May 1778: Gent died aged 87.
-He was buried at St Michael-le-Belfry; tragically against his own wishes of being buried next to his wife and his infant son at St Olaves, Marygate.
+He was buried at St Michael-le-Belfry, and tragically this was against his own wish to be buried next to his wife and his infant son at St Olaves, Marygate.